totalnoMartina/moon-child-yoga/README.md

 ***

- I changed background several times to accomodate accesibility standards and on August, 5, 2021 the purple shade might be final version

- August, 21, 2021 - I wanted to put the "back to top button" so I found my solution on https://forum.squarespace.com/topic/10886-how-can-i-add-a-scroll-to-top-button/

  August, 22, 2021 - Bringing captions around photos is one of the ideas, I decided to put tiles on all of them and used google search to help me with thinking of which is the best way while I am still about will that really be neccesary or helpful.

  28.08.2021.
  Responsive Layout
  LinkedIn Course

-# Wordproofing text with a skilled proof-reader from Croatia

  Finally fixed width of webside and found a solution on https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page